Skip to content

 The longer the password, the more combinations will need to be tested.
 If methods such as data obfuscation are used, the brute force attack can be difficult to perform and even impossible.
 However, if the password is weak, finding it could take seconds with hardly any effort on the attacker’s part.
 This is why all organizations and users should adopt a strong password policy across all applications and systems.

-Brute Force Attacks include:
+Brute force attacks include:

 • Simple Brute Force Attack